 Hyundai Kona is available in three variants.
 All the models offer Front-Wheel-Drive capability.
 All of them are also powered by the same battery pack and offer an identical battery range.
 They all have the same power specs as well.

 Hyundai Kona electric can go from 0 to 60 mph in just 6.4 seconds.
-With the given price tag and federal tax credits of up to $7500, Hyundai Kona is the longest-range electric car under this price range.
+With the given price tag and federal tax credits of up to $7500, Hyundai Kona is the longest-range EV under this price range which also makes it one of the most affordable electric cars.

 8. Nio ES8 (360 Miles) – NEDC